xKatyJane/CarRentalSystem-JavaBackend/README.md

 # Car Rental System API

-This is a **backend-only RESTful API**, prepared as a final project for the Ironhack Java Backend development bootcamp, completed between March and June 2025.
+This is a **backend-only RESTful API**, prepared as a final project for the Ironhack Java Backend development bootcamp.
 This Car Rental System has been developed using **Java**, **Spring Boot**, **JPA**, and **MySQL**.
 It provides endpoints to manage cars, users, roles and bookings with full CRUD functionality via standard HTTP methods.